Evenflo Booster Settlement Payments Sent — 90% Rejected

 • February 24, 2026: 75,785 valid claims confirmed

-• February 25, 2026: Final approval hearing (Boston, MA)
+• February 25, 2026: Final approval granted and final judgment entered (Boston, MA)

-When will payments be sent?
+When were payments sent?

 Why was my Evenflo settlement claim rejected?